 The Verbier Festival Orchestra and the Verbier Festival Chamber Orchestra have set a world standard in orchestral training and are an essential part of the Verbier Festival’s success.

 Verbier Festival Orchestra

-Made up of approximately one hundred musicians aged 18 to 28, the Verbier Festival Orchestra offers a unique opportunity for talented young orchestra players to network and develop within a professional environment.
+The Verbier Festival Orchestra was created thanks to generous contributions by the Swiss bank UBS in the year 2000.
+Made up of approximately one hundred musicians aged 18 to 29, the Verbier Festival Orchestra lead by its Music Director James Levine quickly became the place to be in for talented young orchestra players to network and develop in a professional environment.
 This training orchestra has been recognised for its dynamism and its passionate performances.
-Its fame is such that auditions for the 2011 line-up attracted more than 1000 candidates from the four corners of the Earth.
-The selected young musicians have an exceptional opportunity to receive intensive orchestral coaching from members of New York City's Metropolitan Opera Orchestra, under the aegis of Conductor Laureate James Levine.
-At the end of this intensive training session, under the baton of Music Director Charles Dutoit and some of the greatest international conductors, the Verbier Festival Orchestra performs during the Festival.
-Members of the Verbier Festival Orchestra also offer late evening chamber music concerts during the period of the Festival.
+One third of the Orchestra is exchanged yearly and the annual auditions attract between 1000 – 1500 candidates from the four corners of the Earth.
+The selected young musicians have an exceptional opportunity to receive intensive orchestral coaching from principal chairs of the New York Metropolitan Orchestra.
+At the end of this intensive training session, under the baton of Music Director Charles Dutoit and some of the greatest international conductors, the Verbier Festival Orchestra perform 6 symphonic concerts during the Verbier Festival.
+Members of the Verbier Festival Orchestra also offer daily late evening chamber music concerts during the Festival.